FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/01Introduction.md

 Note 2 to entry: Encoding also refers to the act of formatting a message, as opposed to decoding.

+## field
+unit of data contained by a message

 ## message schema
 metadata that specifies messages and their data types and identifiers